Nuka-Gvilia/Making-NFT-Trading-Decisions-in-Real-Time/README.md

 # Making-NFT-Trading-Decisions-in-Real-Time

-This project aims to build a system that makes trading decisions on NFT collections based on the frequency and sentiment of the real-time Twitter data of NFT collection mentions
+Part of the Real Time Intelligent Systems class at the University of Chicago's Master of Science in Analytics program

+## Project Intro/Objective
+Build a model that makes trading decisions about NFT bundles in near real time using Tweet sentiment analysis

+## Methods Used
+-

+## Technologies
+- Python

+## Packages
+-

+## Dataset
+-